 The panel began with each featured creator introducing themselves and sharing their journey of online content creation thus far.
 Em Ford, behind the blog and channel My Pale Skin, said that she started a beauty blog because of her lack of experience with beauty and a desire to “learn how to be a better girl”.
-She worked in independent film, TV and advertising, which she found to be a male dominated industry.
+She had worked in independent film, TV, and advertising, which she found to be a male-dominated industry.

-“I started spending way too much time on the internet and eventually found Reddit, or a forum, and started seeing how everyday, normal girls did their makeup.”
+“I started spending way too much time on the internet and eventually found Reddit, or a forum, and started seeing how everyday, normal girls did their makeup,” she said.
 She spent the next two years practising and growing her platforms.

-Joe Tasker creates comedy videos, sketches and vlogs across several platforms.
-Carly Rowena described herself as “the fitness girl”, and when she started creating YouTube videos at 26 she admits to being unsure what her talent was.
-She experimented with a range of topics and styles before her followers pointed out her talent for fitness.
-She has since gone on to become a personal trainer and become integrated in the fitness world.
+Joe Tasker described the comedy videos, sketches, and vlogs he creates across several platforms.
+Carly Rowena described herself as “the fitness girl”, and admitted that when she started creating YouTube videos at 26 she was unsure what her talent was – she experimented with a range of topics and styles before her followers pointed out her talent for fitness, and has since gone on to become a personal trainer and become integrated in the fitness world.

 Louise Bury, moderating, then asked how they balance making trendy content with what they’re interested in.
-Em shared she struggled with this when she first started her channel, “I did the same old kind of shit like What’s In My Handbag?.
-Like, I don’t care what’s in my handbag, so why am I making a video to show others how little I care about this?”
-In her early twenties, she developed adult acne and didn’t talk about it publicly.
-Once she did, she described the experience as “everything kind of exploded”.
-She started talking about acne, about how it made her feel and how to cover it, and her career snowballed.
+Em said she struggled with this when she first started her channel: “I did the same old kind of shit, like What’s In My Handbag?.
+Like, I don’t care what’s in my handbag, so why am I making a video to show others how little I care about this?!”
+In her early twenties, she developed adult acne and didn’t talk about it publicly, but once she did, “everything kind of exploded”, she said.

-Joe stated that he creates content he wants and puts his own spin on trends.
-He loves the unpredictability of his content and the freedom it gives him.
-Carly feels she hasn’t ever followed a trend, as that isn’t part of the fitness world culture, “I follow what I love to do.
+Joe stated that he creates content he wants and puts his own spin on trends, and said he loves the unpredictability of his content and the freedom it gives him.
+Carly felt she hasn’t ever followed a trend, as that isn’t part of the fitness world culture: “I follow what I love to do.
 I’ve always been about fitness, but recently I’ve been tired of that.
 So I started talking about orgasms and changed it up.”
-She emphasises the importance of creating what you want and content that is genuine.
+She emphasised the importance of creating what you want and content that is genuine.

-The panel then discussed if they’d ever created videos they thought would do well, but didn’t.
-Em shared that with all videos, she hopes that they might happen to do well.
-However, she noted the importance of looking at the engagement and feedback from your audience.
+The panel then discussed whether they’d ever created videos they thought would do well, but didn’t.
+Em said that she hopes all her videos might happen to do well, but noted the importance of looking at the engagement and feedback from her audience.

 Louise asked the panel about the importance of content schedules and how algorithm changes affect their platforms.
 Both Em and Joe noted this has rarely impacted their work and stressed the importance of creating good videos.
 “As they say, you can’t polish a poo,” said Joe.

-Speaking about YouTube’s new monetisation changes, Joe feels new creators should focus on creating good content, “If their thoughts are ‘where’s that dolla at’, then maybe that’s not where their head should be.”
-Carly agrees, sharing that she never looked to YouTube to make money, “I think if you’re going for it because you want to create something, amazing opportunities can come and you’ll be able to make money [in] other ways, but I think as long as we’re all really honest about the problems that we’re facing and we’re honest with ourselves, I think YouTube’s going to change around anyway.”
-Em stated that she didn’t get her first brand deal until she had half a million subscribers, “It didn’t occur to me to do it, I was obsessed with making videos.”
+Speaking about YouTube’s new monetisation changes, Joe felt new creators should focus on creating good content.
+“If their thoughts are, ‘Where’s that dollar at?’, then maybe that’s not where their head should be.”
+Carly agreed, sharing that she never looked to YouTube to make money: “I think if you’re going for it because you want to create something, amazing opportunities can come and you’ll be able to make money [in] other ways.
+But I think as long as we’re all really honest about the problems that we’re facing and we’re honest with ourselves, I think YouTube’s going to change around anyway.”
+Em stated that she didn’t get her first brand deal until she had half a million subscribers: “It didn’t occur to me to do it, I was obsessed with making videos.”

-Louise then asked the panel about their decision to seek representation .
+Louise then asked the panel about their decision to seek representation.
 For Carly, the decision came about when jobs were coming her way and she had no idea how to manage them all.
-She shared the story of how she was approached to create her own line of deodorants, but had no idea what to charge for them.
+She shared the story of how she was approached to create her own line of deodorants, but had no idea what to charge.

-When asked if creators should actively seek management, Joe recommended focusing on creating good content, as he found he had a lot of management approaching him once his platforms began to take off.
-Carly agreed, “I would just go with having fun and when you get to a point when you need help go to people who seem like they genuinely want to do everything for you and take care of you.”
+When asked whether creators should actively seek management, Joe recommended focusing on creating good content, as he found he had a lot of management offers once his platforms began to take off.
+Carly agreed: “I would just go with having fun, and when you get to a point when you need help, go to people who seem like they genuinely want to do everything for you and take care of you.”
 She also stated that it is possible to go it alone, by using the help of family and friends.

-Joe agreed, noting how a great opportunity for one creator might not work for another,“Don’t do something for the sake of doing things.”
+Joe agreed, noting how a great opportunity for one creator might not work for another: “Don’t do something for the sake of doing things.”
 Em observed how she moved from TV and film to YouTube.
 Her former dream was be at the Oscars as a director before turning 30, and had been nominated for a BAFTA.
-Now, she is no longer interested in making films, “I spent literally two years of my life making a short film and more people have watched me rip a face mask off my face.”
-She also stressed the importance of focusing your time and attention to where your strengths lie, sharing how she did a TV show for three months, but that was three months away from her channel, where she was having great success.
+Now, she is no longer interested in making films: “I spent literally two years of my life making a short film and more people have watched me rip a face mask off my face.”
+She also stressed the importance of focusing your time and attention to where your strengths lie, sharing how she did a TV show for three months, but that was three months away from her channel.

 Photos by Jon D Barker.